pokle/cassandra/README.md

     - A multi-node cluster - running on a single Docker host
     - Monitored cluster using OpsCenter

-- Work in progress:
-    - A small cluster for production - running on multiple Docker hosts
-        - The missing puzzle piece here is how to expose Cassandra on the real outside network so that peers running on different hosts can connect.

 If you'd like to help, please get in touch with me, and/or send me pull requests.